Chatham County, North Carolina: Demographics

-After the late 19th century lynchings in the county, and the state's disenfranchisement of blacks at the end of the century, many African Americans left in the Great Migration, as may be seen in population decreases at the beginning of the 20th century.

 2020 census

-As of the 2020 United States census, there were 76,285 people, 30,674 households, and 21,406 families residing in the county.
+As of the 2020 census, there were 76,285 people, 30,674 households, and 21,406 families residing in the county.

+Chatham County has seen a rapidly growing Hispanic population, exceeding the Black population in the 2020 census.
+The largest community entirely in the county, Siler City, reported a 53 percent Hispanic population, making it the first ever recorded Hispanic majority municipality in North Carolina.